jaxon-php/jaxon-website/pages/03.docs/06.armada/03.classes/docs.en.md

 - `directory` : the full path to the directory.
 - `namespace` : the associated namespace.
 - `separator` : optional, the separator to be used in javascript class names, can be `.` (by default) or `_`.
-- `protected` : optionnal, an array of methods that are not to be exported in javascript classes, empty by default.
+- `protected` : optional, an array of methods that are not to be exported in javascript classes, empty by default.

 This array must always contain at least one entry.